OlivierSohn/hamazed/BACKLOG.md

 - develop enveloppes:

-should isPlaying return False when all requests have been handled, and the last request is "enveloppedDone" ?
+make ADSR enveloppes
+* we need 4 parameters : 3 times (0 -> attack, attack -> sustain, sustain -> 0) and one ratio (sustain height)
+* factor code between simpleEnveloppe and ADSR enveloppe to not duplicate logics.

 make "linear perceived" envelope : Logarithmic, with a negative offset, scaled:.
 * scale:
     epsilon -> 1
     0       -> 1

-make ADSR enveloppes, factor code between simpleEnveloppe and ADSR enveloppe to not duplicate logics.

 use leap motion as input for envelope / pitch?